 The Central Region commercial fisheries groundfish management and research staff are primarily located in Homer.
-The management staff in Homer consists of an area management biologist, an assistant area management biologist (serves as regional port sampling and age reading coordinator), a research analyst (processes fish tickets and manages databases), one seasonal technician, and one full-time technician who serves as the primary commercial groundfish sampler and age reader.
-A seasonal fishery biologist located in Cordova serves as a port sampler and provides management support, and a seasonal technician located in Seward serves as a port sampler.
+The management staff in Homer consists of an area management biologist, an assistant area management biologist (serves as regional port sampling and age reading project leader), a research analyst (processes fish tickets and manages databases), a fisheries biologist (serves as lead port sampler and age reader), and two seasonal fisheries technicians (samplers stationed in Seward and Homer with travel to Whittier); additional seasonal technicians are utilized in Homer and Cordova as funding allows for sampling, observing, and age reading.
 The area management biologist serves as a member of the Council's GOA Groundfish Plan Team.
 The research staff in Homer consists of a Groundfish research project lead, a fishery biologist, and a research analyst.
 Commercial Fisheries groundfish staff are supported by regional staff in Anchorage.

 Commercial fisheries groundfish staff are responsible for the research and management of groundfish species harvested in Central Region, which includes state waters of Cook Inlet and Prince William Sound (PWS) areas, as well as federal waters for lingcod, and black, deacon, and dark rockfishes.
 Within Central Region, groundfish species of primary interest include sablefish, Pacific cod, walleye pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
 Management staff collect harvest data through commercial groundfish sampling, fishermen interviews, logbooks, and onboard observing.
 Commercial harvest information (fish tickets) is processed in Homer for state and federal fisheries landings in Central Region ports.
-For some fisheries, logbooks are required, and data is collected and entered into local databases to provide additional information, including catch composition, catch per unit effort, depth, and location data.
+For some fisheries, logbooks are required, and data are collected and entered into local databases to provide additional information, including catch composition, catch per unit effort (CPUE), depth, and location data.
 Research staff produce relative abundance estimates from bottom trawl surveys conducted in Kachemak Bay and in the inside waters of PWS.
-Bottom trawl surveys are conducted by ADF&G research vessels the R/V Pandalus, which surveys Kachemak Bay from the port of Homer, and the R/V Solstice, which surveys PWS from the port of Cordova.
+Bottom trawl surveys in PWS are conducted by ADF&G research vessel R/V Solstice, which is based in the port of Cordova.